yunhanluo/cheese/README.md

 ### Installing dependencies

 You also may have `pip` as a separate commmand.
-If you do, that is good.
-However, for the sake of this tutorial I will be using `py -m pip` instead.
+If you do, that is good, however, for the sake of this tutorial I will be using `py -m pip` instead.

 To begin, we need to install all python libraries.
 These include: